 Sail by the spectacular islands of the Inner Hebridean isles: Mull, Luing, Shuna, Jura and Lismore.
 Anchor in tranquil, remote bays.
 See the incredible wildlife - soaring sea and golden eagles, basking sharks, orca and minke whales, porpoises, dolphins, seabirds and seals.
 On some of the Hebridean cruises we look at nature through the eyes of a marine biologist and even get out the plankton nets and microscopes.

 Do as little or as much as you want.
-Sit back and enjoy the trip as you travel through the Sounds and sea lochs; view the spectacular mountains and fast running tides that make extraordinary spiral patterns and glassy runs in the sea; marvel at the headland lighthouses and castles and all the wildlife and, if you want, become involved in working the ex-tall ship St Hilda or our wee ship Seahorse II.
+Sit back and enjoy the trip as you travel through the Sounds and sea lochs; view the spectacular mountains and fast running tides that make extraordinary spiral patterns and glassy runs in the sea; marvel at the headland lighthouses and castles and all the wildlife and, if you want, become involved in working our small ships.

 The sheltered waters are perfect for learning to sail against a spectacular backdrop of pristine coastline, mountains and forests.
 For extra fun, bring your kayak and windsurfer, swim from the boat or go ashore on remote islands to explore.
 Also don't forget your walking boots for spectacular island walks with wonderful views of the Sounds.

 This cruise can be a five or six night itinerary depending on the dates you choose to travel.

 Please note that your voyage is weather dependent.
 Weather doesn't just mean good or bad weather.
 There are many considerations such as tidal gates, wind direction and strength, the strength and direction of currents, overfalls, and fetch.
 Depending upon the weather and nature’s conditions, wildlife viewing varies.